Synicalx/reddit-rss-pub/README.md

 # reddit-rss-pub
-DIY Reddit RSS feed using BYO API keys.
+Reddit RSS feed using BYO API keys.
+This turns subreddits into RSS feeds.

 Disclaimer: I have no idea what I'm doing when it comes to building feeds so consider this still under development.